webman-php/openai/README.md

 # openai
-OpenAI client for workerman and webman
+OpenAI PHP asynchronous client for workerman and webman.

 # Documentation